evanamartin/baycn/README.md

 baycn is a Bayesian hybrid approach for inferring a Directed Acyclic Graph (DAG) for continuous, discrete, and mixed data.
 To speed up the inference of the DAG baycn first uses a constraint-based method (e.g., the PC algorithm) to reduce the search space; a score-based search method is then used to infer the probability of direction for the edges in the network.

-# Installation
+## Installation

-To install baycn from github use the following function from the devtools package
+To install baycn from github use the following function from the devtools package.

 ``` r
 devtools::install_github('Evatar/baycn')
 ```

-# Examples - continuous data
+## Examples - continuous data

 The following R code simulates and analyzes data from topology GN4 which has four continuous random variables.
 The following figure shows the true graph for topology GN4.